-"I can ride that bronc and make him whirl . ."
 The moral and caution is "Don't pick too big a wolf."
-At least not until you've been using this for a while and kind of get things in proportion again.
+At least not until you have been using this for a while and are able to get things in proportion again.

 In short this is an adventure.
 How good can you get?